Ajay19925/Appsec_Assignment/fuzz/writeup.md

 * **fuzz2.gft**
 	* **Issue:**
-		One running the afl fuzzer, it found a hang in the gift card reader program. 'case 0x10' makes the animate function while loop execute infinitely.
+		On running the afl fuzzer, it found a hang in the gift card reader program. 'case 0x10' makes the animate functions, while loop executes infinitely.

 	* **Fix:**
 		This is happening because the pointer is moving backward.
 We need cast arg1 as 'unsigned char', so that pointer will not move backwards in 'case 0x10' of animate function.